covidsimteam/prox-e/README.md

 Github pages driven by eleventy SSG.

+## sync.sh

+The `./sync.sh` script utilizes the sh scripts in `sh` folder to update all the current branches with the latest from develop.

 ## tp

 TP stands for Transport Protocols and Transport Protobufs and Top Priority.
 It has three important sub-projects.